GioF71/mpd-subsonic-scrobbler/README.md

-MAX_SUBSONIC_SERVERS|Max number of SubSonic servers, defaults to `10` MAX_MPD_INSTANCES|Max number of MPD instances, defaults to `10` MPD_CLIENT_TIMEOUT_SEC|Mpd client timeout, defaults to `0.05` (one value across all mpd instance) ITERATION_DURATION_THRESHOLD_PERCENT|If total iteration elapsed time is greater than this percentage of `SLEEP_TIME`, a warning is displayed on the standard output.
+MAX_SUBSONIC_SERVERS|Max number of SubSonic servers, defaults to `10` MAX_MPD_INSTANCES|Max number of MPD instances, defaults to `10` MPD_CLIENT_TIMEOUT_SEC|Mpd client timeout, defaults to `0.05` (one value across all mpd instance) ITERATION_DURATION_THRESHOLD_PERCENT|If total handle_playback elapsed time is greater than this percentage of `SLEEP_TIME`, a warning is displayed on the standard output.
 In this case, you should increase `SLEEP_TIME`, reduce `MPD_CLIENT_TIMEOUT_SEC`, or increase this threshold
 VERBOSE|Verbose output, valid values are `1` and `0`|0

 The subsonic configuration parameters are required: either specificy the individual variables, or specify a SUBSONIC_PARAMETERS to indicate the file which will contain the parameters.
 The file must be accessible to the container.
 You can use the /config volume and put a file named, e.g. ".subsonic.env" there.